jmoenig/Snap/docs/Syntax.md

 ### Boolean slots

-Boolean input slots containing directly user set values can be written as `t` for true and `f` for false.
+Boolean input slots containing directly user set values can be written as `t` for *true* and `f` for *false*.
 Both are case-insensitive.

 ```lisp
 (waitUntil f)